 While the Bonds and Notes issued by the Authority are supported by the Government's pledge of tax revenues, the Authority is highly dependent on the Government to repay its loan obligations to the Authority and to fund the Authority's operations.
-The ability of the Government to meet its loan obligations to the Authority is dependent upon the collection of tax revenues.
 The Government faces significant fiscal and economic challenges related to continuing structural deficits, high levels of debt, and unfunded pension obligations.
 As of the date of this report, all payments on the bonds and notes issued by the Authority have been made as required, and the Authority complied with all related covenants.